robertgshaw/pacman/README.md

 type `exit` into the command prompt will update

-## Running the client: (not dockerized, since I am moving this to the browser)
+## Running the client:
+The client is not dockerized, since I am moving this to the browser

-    Run `make client`
+1. Run `make client` (I am using ubuntu)
-    Run with `./client.out [IP addr] [Port]` --- the port you want is 6169. if running on localhost use 127.0.0.1 for the IP addr
+2. Run with `./client.out [IP addr] [Port]` --- the port you want is 6169. if running on localhost use 127.0.0.1 for the IP addr

 Then, you should have an active client with ncurses.
-    This will ultimately be moved up to the browser.

 You can open up multiple terminals and run in order to see multiple cleints connected to the game.

+This will ultimately be moved up to the browser. (have a branch focused on this now)

 ## Project goal:
-    Demonstrate competancy with C++ patterns and std Demonstrate competancy with concurrent programming (threads, mutexes, condition variables) Demonstrate competancy with dockerizing applications
+1. Demonstrate competancy with C++ patterns and `std`
+2. Demonstrate competancy with concurrent programming (`thread`, `mutex`, `condition_variable`)
+3. Demonstrate competancy with `docker`
-    Demonstrate familiarity with basic systems / networking concepts Demonstrate competancy with AWS
+4. Demonstrate familiarity with basic systems / networking concepts
+5. Demonstrate competancy with AWS
-    Demonstrate competancy with Docker + Containers
+6. Demonstrate competancy with basic web app design
-    Demonstrate competancy with basic web app design Demonstrate competancy with object oriented programming and polymorphism
+7. Demonstrate competancy with object oriented programming and polymorphism

-## Current status:
-    The project currently allows multiple users to simultaneously connect to the server and move around a "Board".
-    When a player makes a move, the state of the board is automatically updated on all of the clients connected to the game.
-    The client side uses a command line interface using NCURSES as the UI.
-    The player moves around the board by clicking "awsd" and "q" to quit.
-    The server currently runs on the localhost.

 ## Immediate Next Steps
-    1) Dockerize the server side application
+1) Create landing page
 2) Put server onto AWS + enable access over open internet (vs today via) - starting with EC2 to learn
 3) Potentially, play around with ECS / EKS

 ## Longer Term Goals:
     1) Build out a browser based client - will use React for this